 At a sleazy motel, not far away, Lula 3D meets up with Chrissy the Triplet to discuss battle plans.
 Chrissy explains that she's been trapped in a basement in New Orleans for days, being constantly questioned about the missing dolls 'from the grave'.
 Which weren't from the grave.
 However, the Triplets had no idea about them, so couldn't help.
 She explains that all the baddies so far were contract robbers, who stashed the goods in the Triplets' father's employer's collections, where he found them and...

 ...oh, who the hell cares?
 Next stop is a Beauty Farm, where the final figurine awaits, after a night of gawky polygonal lesbian sex.
-Like all the sex scenes in the game, it's about as interesting and objectively erotic as filing a tax return.
+Like all the sex scenes in the game, it's about as erotic as a tax return.
 Not even a sexy tax return.
 If Gina brought a copy of the evening paper to read during it while Lula 3D did some knitting, it could hardly be less awkward.

 The Beauty Farm turns out to be where technology goes to die, from the motion sensor that only works if someone else stands over to the side of the building, to the receptionist idly staring at a PC showing the Windows Blue Screen Of Death.
 Not a lot really happens here beyond that, since you're only tracking down the third missing doll via a little theft and a quick spot of random bikini-snapping.
 Lula 3D can also go skinny dipping in the swimming pool if you choose, with nobody pointing out that doing so with knee-high boots and stockings on is officially doing it Wrong.
 I'm just saying, is all...

 Finding the third doll in a locker, Lula 3D puts the clues together and works out that the mystery of the dolls is... worthless!
 The message she gets from combining the papers inside them turns out to be 'SEXISFUN', which is an odd message for a loving father to give his infant daughters.
 Also, what happened to the missing figurines the gangsters are chasing after?
-All is soon revealed however, and not just because it's been at least seventeen seconds since Lula 3D last took her pants off.
+All is soon revealed however, and not just because it's been at least 17 seconds since Lula 3D last took her pants off.

 On the second floor of the Beauty Farm, Lula 3D wanders into the Operations Room for no particularly great reason to find a doctor hard at work.
 This turns out to be Lula 3D's cameraman, and the mastermind of the whole Triplet plot, mid-way through giving a plastic surgeon a taste of the knife for no apparent reason.
 After standing around waving his arms for a while because nobody bothered altering the length of the animation for the English version of his lines, he reveals that he actually let Chrissy escape in the hope that she'd find Lula 3D and friends, who'd find the loot for them.